ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

-    There is also a pure-Python environment file ``esmvaltool_python.yml`` which is a softlink of the ``environment_osx.yml`` file; this one is used by any build that needs only Python packages (i.e. no NCL and R), currently this is used by our documentation builds, but it could be used by any other process needing just the Python dependencies.
+    There is also a pure-Python environment file ``esmvaltool_python.yml`` which is a softlink of the ``environment_osx.yml`` file; this one is used by any build that needs only Python packages (i.e. no NCL and R), currently this is used by our documentation builds, but it could be used by anyone needing just the Python dependencies.

 Next, activate the environment by using the command: